samf01/irbisio-site/content/pages/strategy.md

   body: "Investing in cleantech provides a unique opportunity for investors to
     generate financial returns while also contributing to a more sustainable future.
-Our investment principles are guided by clear understanding and technical acumen in assessing growth potential, key players and potential risks:"
+Our investment principles are guided by clear understanding and technical acumen in assessing growth potential, key players and possible risks:"
   principles:
     - title: Legal and political framework